ESCM (album)

 ESCM (initialism for Electric Sky Church Music) is the second studio album by American electronic musician BT, released on September 22, 1997.
-Following Ima, Transeau branched out to create club anthems such as "Flaming June", while also drawing inspiration from drum and bass as well as hip hop.
-ESCM also features Transeau adding live guitar, bass and drums to songs, as well as the use of a strings ensemble.

 Background and recording

 Following Ima, Transeau branched out to create club anthems such as "Flaming June", while also drawing inspiration from drum and bass as well as hip hop.
 ESCM also features Transeau adding live guitar, bass and drums to songs, as well as the use of a strings ensemble.

 The majority of the album was produced and mixed by Transeau at Blue House on a Hill Studios, with the exception of string recordings that were done at Abbey Road Studios in London.
 "Solar Plexus" was recorded partially at Omega Studios in Rockville, Maryland.

 Amongst the tracks recorded during the sessions but left unreleased were the track "Lemon Balm and Chamomile", written with Che Malcolm, and "Flesh", written with Jan Johnston.
 The latter track would later be remixed for a single release by Johnston in 2001.